 - Evidence-based incident response: Providing detailed information for investigation, including status code support and granular attack-vector identification.

-- Cross-account threat detection: Capacity to identify malicious activities that span multiple cloud accounts or services.
+- Cross-account threat detection: The capacity to identify malicious activities that span multiple cloud accounts or services.

 - 24/7 threat hunting: Ongoing proactive search for hidden threats in the cloud environment.